 21. What is the cost of the GTA West transportation corridor?

-High level construction costs were developed to support the evaluation of the short list of route alternatives.
-More specific cost estimates will be developed after the Preferred Route is confirmed.
+High-level construction costs were developed to support the evaluation of the shortlist of route alternatives.
+More specific cost estimates will be developed during the preliminary design stage of the project.